TN 180 (01-21)

 explain the following to the applicant:

-• Treasury will contact him or her (by mail) about continuing to receive payments via check and how to apply for an exemption; and
+• Treasury will contact them (by mail) about continuing to receive check payments and how to apply for an exemption; and

-• Treasury will make a determination and inform him or her of their decision.
+• Treasury will make a determination and inform them of their decision.

 NOTE: Treasury is responsible for determining if an individual is eligible for an exemption.
 SSA is not responsible for the development of the determination.